ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

     `DW_OP_lit4`
     `DW_OP_mul`

     // 4.
-The size of the register element:
+The size of the vector register:
-    `DW_OP_lit4`
+    `DW_OP_lit8`

     // 5.
 Make a composite location description for dst that is the memory #1
     //    with the register #2 positioned as an overlay at offset #3 of size #4:
     `DW_OP_overlay`

-On the first iteration of the vectorized loop the overlay would look like:
+On the first iteration of the vectorized loop, the overlay would look like:

          +------------------------+
-    reg2 | 0  1  2  3  4  5  6  7 |
+     R2  | 0  1  2  3  4  5  6  7 |
          +-------------------------------------------------------+
     dst  | 0  1  2  3  4  5  6  7  8  9  A  B  C  D  E  F 10 ... |
          +-------------------------------------------------------+

-A consumer accessing dst[8] would reference the unsigned int reg0+32 but when a consumer accesses dst[2] it would reference the unsigned int located at the 9th byte of reg2.
+A consumer accessing dst[8] would reference the unsigned int R0+8 but when a consumer accesses dst[2] it would reference the byte located at dst+2.

-Then on the second iteration of the loop after i had been incremented by 8:
+Then on the second iteration of the vectorized loop after i had been incremented by 8:

                                  +------------------------+
-    reg2                         | 8  9  A  B  C  D  E  F |
+     R2                          | 8  9  A  B  C  D  E  F |
          +-------------------------------------------------------+
     dst  | 0  1  2  3  4  5  6  7  8  9  A  B  C  D  E  F 10 ... |
          +-------------------------------------------------------+

 The situation would be reversed.
-A consumer accessing dst[8] would reference the unsigned int at byte 0 of reg0 but when a consumer accesses dst[2] it would reference the unsigned int located reg0+8
+A consumer accessing dst[8] would reference the first byte of R0 but when a consumer accesses dst[2], it would reference the unsigned int located R0+2.

 An overlay can also be used to create a composite location without using `DW_OP_piece`.
 For example GPUs often store doubles in two